-Actions to be taken b by the private sector Action Key Issue addressed by action Desired outcomes Milestones and Indicators Needs Time Frame for Implementation Increase scale to ensure ability to become a reliable market partner for export customer by enabling to supply year around consistent quality Moldovan Agro exporters are too small to be able to offer what the market demands in terms of quality and quantity.
-Moldovan producer organisations achieve economies of scale and are able to provide what the market demands.
-Increased level of exported fresh fruits and vegetables.
+Actions to be taken by the private sector Action Key Issue addressed by action Desired outcomes Milestones and Indicators Needs Time Frame for Implementation Increased level of exported fresh fruits and vegetables.
 Moldovan primary producers must establish producer associations that can function as professional intermediary traders, including storage, sorting, packaging and marketing.
 Long term.
-Demand that a credible quality infrastructure is established and that existing requirements are enforced Moldovan certificates are not trusted due to systemic weaknesses in quality and food safety infrastructure Moldovan certificates are taken at face value based on mutual recognition agreements and / or an audit and inspection regime.
+Demand that a credible quality infrastructure is established and that existing requirements are enforced that a quality cture is ned and thatMoldovan certificates are not trusted due to systemic weaknesses in quality and food safety infrastructureMoldovan certificates are taken at face value based on mutual recognition agreements and / or an audit and inspection regime.
 Faster export supply chain, especially important for fresh produce, but also important for other exports.
 Continue lobbying the authorities for improvement in Quality infrastructure related systems.
 Urgent, but will take time to achieve.